 If you don’t have them already, buy loose-fitting underwear and pants/shorts with a waistband that can sit well above your C section scar.
 Typically, your scar will be riiiight where the band of a pair of low-rise undies sits.
 Don’t put your maternity pants away yet either – they’re great to wear during recovery.
 Anything with heavy material, zippers or buttons will be pretty uncomfortable for a while, so your denim cutoffs will have to stay in the drawer a little longer.

-Belly Bandit makes great post C section underwear and belly wraps to keep gentle pressure on your incision too.
+Belly Bandit makes great post C section underwear and belly wraps to keep gentle pressure on your incision, and Nesting Days makes a great carrier that is amazing if you’ve had a c-section.

 Get some stool softeners.